woojinnn/CS-APP/README.md

 ### Goal: learning abstractions of computer systems

-CS230 is a "crash course" (or rather, a whirlwind tour) for learning how computer systems work in general.
+CS230 is a *crash course* (or rather, a *whirlwind tour*) for learning how computer systems work in general.
-More specifically, you're going to learn crucial abstractions for computer systems that are historically proven to be simple and relevant at the same time.
+More specifically, you're going to learn crucial abstractions for computer systems that are historically proven to be simple (from programmer's perspective) and relevant (from builder's perspective) at the same time.
-In doing so, you will learn these abstractions are simple (from programmer's perspective) and relevant (from builder's perspective).

-This course (which teaches computational abstraction of systems) complements with [CS220: Programming Principles](https://softsec.kaist.ac.kr/courses/2020s-cs220/) that teaches computational abstraction of mathematics.
+This course (which teaches computational abstraction of systems) complements with [CS220: Programming Principles](https://softsec.kaist.ac.kr/courses/2020s-cs220/) (which teaches computational abstraction of mathematics).
 This course serves as a foundation for later courses on computer organization, operating systems, compilers, and networks.